 - Acupuncture: Needles are inserted into exact points of the body, to remove pain and endorse recovery.
 Learn more about Acupuncture.

 - Transcutaneous Electrical Nerve Stimulation (TENS): Generally, a battery-operated device is used to provide an electric current to the proposed affected portion, aiming to relieve pain.
 Learn more about TENS

 - Ultrasound Scan: High-frequency sound is used to treat deep tissue injuries by stimulating blood circulation and cell activity aimed at reducing pain.
-Learn more about Ultrasound Scans
+Learn more about Ultrasound Scan.

-As a physiotherapist, you may be trained in several techniques such as:
+As a physiotherapist, you need to be trained in several techniques: